Wuvist/lcpc/lcpc.typ

 = Summary

 Singapore is an advanced economy sometimes famous for its high GDP per capita and high living cost.
 These fames are usually news headlines which may be biased[ref TBA].
 Existing economic indicators may help public to have a glimpse of Singapore's economic from certain aspects, but they are usually not comprehensive.
 Public need to digest multiple economic indicators in order to have a better understanding of Singaporean's living cost pressure.
-In this paper, I propose a new economy indicator: LCMC - Living Cost Misery Curve, which provide holistic view of living cost pressure of a society in a single curve.
+In this paper, I propose a new economy indicator: LCPC - Living Cost Pressure Curve, which provide holistic view of living cost pressure of a society in a single curve.
 My focus will be Singapore, but the methodology should be applicable to other economies, cross comparison of LCMC among different economies is also possible.

 = Issues of existing economic indicators

 == CPI

 When considering living cost, Consumer Price Index (CPI) is a commonly used indicator.
-According to Singapore Statistic Department[ref TBA], the annual CPI using 2019 As Base Year increase from 74 in 2000 to 109 in 2022, but it doesn't imply that Singaporean's economic pressure also increased by 47%.
+According to Singapore Statistic Department[ref TBA], the annual CPI using 2019 As Base Year increase from 74 in 2000 to 109 in 2022, but it doesn't imply that Singaporean's living cost pressure also increased by 47%.
 Singaporeans's income level may also increase during the same period.
 If income level increase at a faster rate than CPI, the actual economic pressure from living cost may drop.

 == GDP per capita measured in PPP